lpalbou/VoiceLLM/README.md

 This is a test project that I designed with examples to work with Ollama, but I will adapt the examples and voicellm to work with any LLM provider (anthropic, openai, etc).

+Next iteration will leverage directly [AbstractCore](https://www.abstractcore.ai) to handle everything related to LLM, their providers, models and configurations.

 ## License and Acknowledgments

 VoiceLLM is licensed under the [MIT License](LICENSE).